dart-lang/site-www/src/_tutorials/language/futures.md

 ## What is a future? {#what-is-a-future}

-A `Future` object represents an asynchronous operation that returns a value (which can be `void`).
+A future is a `Future<T>` object, which represents an asynchronous operation that produces a result of type `T`.
+If the result isn't a usable value, then the future's type is `Future<void>`.
 When a function that returns a future is invoked, two things happen:

 1. The function queues up work to be done and returns an uncompleted `Future` object.